Intracycle Monitoring Process Fact Sheet

 - Every accredited organization has access to an Intracycle Monitoring Process or ICM Profile on its Joint Commission Connect® extranet

 The ICM Profile includes a list of high-risk topics and related standards, as well as resources and solutions to contemporary health care service challenges.
 Located within the ICM Profile, the Focused Standards Assessment (FSA) provides organizations with an easy-to-use, interactive standards self-assessment scoring tool.
 The FSA lists applicable standards customized to an organization’s accredited programs and services; standards linked to high-risk topics are displayed with an "R" icon for easy recognition.
-The FSA tool workspace permits an organization to develop and monitor corrective plans of action in order to sustain standards compliance.
+The FSA tool workspace permits an organization to develop and monitor corrective plans of action to sustain standards compliance.

 ICM Profile Submission Options

 To support accredited organizations with their continuous compliance efforts, The Joint Commission offers the ICM application during the interim years of the accreditation cycle.
 The ICM Profile is designed to help accredited organizations incorporate Joint Commission standards as part of routine operations and ongoing quality improvement efforts.

 The FSA tool is available to accredited organizations as an optional self-assessment aid.
 Accredited organizations that receive a PDA02 decision rule are required to participate in the ICM submission process.
 These organizations will be required to submit either the Full ICM Profile option (see below) with a call with Joint Commission staff or on-site survey, Option 2.

 The organization uses the FSA tool to assess and score compliance with elements of performance (EP) for applicable standards.
 At least the minimum subset of R-icon standards must be scored.
 Data entered into the FSA tool is copied to a historical submission record for future reference by the organization.